 Figure 26.
-Types of credits created by different credit project activity types for all credit projects that have either been implemented by developers as PRM or third parties (n=27) or any MSGOT Stewardship Account grants that closed as of December 31, 2019 (n=3).
+Types of credits created by different credit project activity types.
+All credit projects reported here were either implemented by developers as PRM or by third parties (n=7) or are MSGOT Stewardship Account grants that closed between January 1, 2020 and December 31, 2020 (n=4).